Picture of Naloxone (Narcan) Kit

 Never Use Alone!

-If you are someone who uses opiates alone, please call 1-800-696-1996 or visit neverusealone.com.
+If you are someone who uses opiates alone, please call 1-800-696-1996.
+Or you can click here to visit neverusealone.com.
 Never Use Alone’s toll-free nationwide overdose prevention, detection, crisis response and reversal lifeline services for people who use drugs while alone.
 Volunteer peer-run call center operators are available 24-hours a day, 7 days a week, 365 days a year.
 No stigma.
 No judgment.
 Just love!

 Signs of an Opioid Overdose: